-- 97. Free schools, including those in the pre-opening phase, with a signed funding agreement must submit audited financial statements to ESFA, for each year ending 31 August, by 31 December.
-The Academies Accounts Direction prescribes the form and content of the financial statements.
-Prior to signing the funding agreement financial statements should be prepared in accordance with company law. - 98.
+- 81. Free schools, including those in the pre-opening phase, with a funding agreement with the Secretary of State and an open academy at any point during the accounting period must submit audited annual report and financial statements to ESFA, for each year ending 31 August, by 31 December.
+The academies accounts direction prescribes the form and content of the financial statements.
+Prior to signing the funding agreement financial statements should be prepared in accordance with company law. - 82.
 Trusts should set their accounting reference date to 31 August at Companies House.
-This is the date to which their financial statements will be produced. - 99.
+This is the date to which their financial statements will be produced. - 83.
+Additionally trusts must publish accounts on their website as soon as possible after approval by trustees, but by no later than 31 January each year. - 84.
 The accounts must also be filed by 31 May (i.e. within 9 months of the end of the accounting period) with Companies House.
 Further information can be found on the Companies House website.